wwatson4506/VGA_4BIT_T4/README.md

 - VGA_T4_Editor -- Requires a USB keyboard plugged into the T4.1 USB host connector.
 Supports most common editor keys.
 Uses built in SD card reader and optionally a USB drive if using a USB hub.
 Uncomment "#define USE_USB_DRIVE 1" at begining of sketch to use USB drive.
 - VGA_T4_Guages  -- This is a version of Sumotoy's guages sketch found in his RA8875 library.
 - VGA_T4_GraphicCursor -- An example of a software driven graphic cursor.
 Requires a USB mouse connected to the T4.1 USB host connector.
 There are four types of graphic cursors available (Block, Filled Arrow, Hollow Arrow and I-beam).
 This uses the "drawBitmap()" function to render the cursor.
-- Grahics -- Demonstrates some of the graphic primitives like drawwing circles, filled circles, triangles, filled triangles, rectangles, filled rectangles, ellipses and filled ellipses.
+- Grahics -- Demonstrates some of the graphic primitives like drawing circles, filled circles, triangles, filled triangles, rectangles, filled rectangles, ellipses and filled ellipses.
 Filled ellipses have a problem with filling out of bounds with certain parameter combinations have not figured out why yet.
 Example of fail: fillEllips(516, 419,59,61,VGA_BRIGHT_WHITE).
 Resolution does not matter.
 - VGA_T4_Mandelbrot -- A uVGA example adapted to VGA_4BIT_T4.
+Finally drawing text in four different directions.
 - VGA_T4_Text --